 Like all attachment styles, this can grow and nurture from childhood to adulthood.
 A child who has an anxious attachment toward their parents may seem notably anxious when separated from them.

-Basically, in adulthood, someone who has an anxious attachment may need constant reassurance and affection from their partner.
+In adulthood, someone with an anxious attachment may need constant reassurance and affection from their partner.
 They may also have trouble being alone or single.

 As an adult, you’d have;